-The scarcest resource in life is time.
-Arguably, of all the resources we have to work with, it is the one most equally distributed - and most universally squandered.
+The scarcest resource in life is time, the theme of this chapter of Ed100.
+Arguably, of all the resources we have to work with, it is the one most equally distributed — and most universally squandered.

-Education is an investment of time.
+Education is an investment of time, starting in early childhood.
 A year contains roughly 6,000 waking hours.
 By the age of seven or eight, school officially occupies about 1,000 of those hours.
-Reform efforts that relate to the use of time take two forms, broadly: make stronger use of existing time in school, or extend learning time beyond the traditional boundaries of the school day and the school year.
+To improve learning, schools can help students make stronger use of that time, or find ways to extend their focus beyond it.

 Search all lesson and blog content here.